 Bariatric surgery revision FAQ Pre-surgery

-How do I prepare for gastric surgery?
+How do I prepare for bariatric surgery?

 How to enhance physical health before revision bypass surgery?